About the Artist

 sea and all the delightful things therein, it brought me peace; then, everything else

-be clearly seen whether viewed up close or from a distance.
+canvas to be clearly seen whether viewed up close or from a distance.

 During 21 years prior to moving to Maui, I gained an appreciation for the Hawaiian